 Much has changed in Dublin over the past 700 years.
 Long gone are the dark narrow, winding medieval lanes and alleys.
 The wide modern city streets are clean while the medieval aroma of putrefying cesspits no longer wafts through the air.

 Riots against the tyranny of the nobility are a thing of the past while it’s been many a year since we’ve burned a heretic.
 While Dublin’s days as a slave port, raucous medieval capital and frontier settlement are often forgotten this dark history is very much part of the Dublin’s heritage and story.
 While much may have changed parts of the medieval city still lurk at the heart of contemporary Dublin if you know where to look for it.

-On August 8th and 22nd I am organising tours which will unearth what remains of medieval Dublin in the modern city.
+On August 23rd I am organising a tour which will unearth what remains of medieval Dublin in the modern city.
 It’s the closest you can (or would want to) get the world of our medieval ancestors.

-These tours will be fascinating journey through one of the darker chapters in our history.
-This was, after all, a Dublin where a 40th birthday was a rare luxury experienced by few, violence was common and diseases like the Black Death killed people by the thousand.
+With numerous replica artefacts from this world of the 9th – 14th centuries, this tour will take you on a fascinating journey through one of the darker chapters in our history.
+This was, after all, a Dublin where a 40th birthday was a luxury many did not experience , violence was common and diseases like the Black Death killed people by the thousand.

 In the oldest part of city, we will begin with the story of Colban, a slave and king killer from the 10th century, who’s life and deeds are a testimony to Dublin’s origins as a Viking slave port.
 Traversing the medieval routeways such as Winetavern Street, Fishamble Street, and Hammond Lane you will hear the stories of long forgotten Dubliners in the locations where they took place.
 (Article Continued below booking form)